SettRaziel/wrf_archlinux/README.md

 * WRF: 35 gfortran dm+sm
 * UPP (if used): 7 gfortran serial

+# Troubleshooting
+* If one of the mpi test fails with a naming error, check if you have set the hostname from your /etc/hostname in your file /etc/hosts.
+Since mpi can run on a cluster it needs a valid name to work with several machines.

 # Todos:
 * generic file paths will be added later as shell parameters
+* archive cleanup after installation
 * ncl examples for output
 * cronjob details
 * intermediate results during wrf_run